- Fats are essential macronutrients and our bodies cannot survive without fats.

 - Vegetable oils such as palm oil, coconut oil, olive oil, etc

-Consuming an excess amount of saturated fats poses serious health threats.
+Consuming an excess amount of saturated fat poses serious health threats.
 It increases the serum concentration of cholesterol and low-density lipoproteins.
-Replacing saturated fats with polyunsaturated fats reduces the risk of heart diseases.
+Replacing saturated fats with polyunsaturated fats reduces the risk of heart disease.
 Source~ Cochrane Review

 Traditionally, saturated fats are linked to cardiovascular diseases and stroke.

 They are the worst-known type of fat.
 They are present in partially hydrogenated vegetable oils.
 These are the fats present in fast foods, which make them harmful to health.
 Common sources include;